-Hospice consists of a medically directed, interdisciplinary team-managed program of services that focuses on the patient and their family.
-Hospice is the gold standard method of caring for people at the stage of a terminal illness when no further curative or life-prolonging therapy is available or wished to be pursued by a patient or family member.
-Hospice services can assist the family (as well as family caregivers) in making the patient as comfortable as possible by optimizing pain and symptom management and other forms of physical and/or spiritual suffering as needed in a home or home-like setting.
+Hospice is a medically directed, interdisciplinary team-based program of services that focuses on patients nearing the end of life and their family.
+Hospice is the gold standard method of caring for people at the stage of a life-limiting illness when no further curative or life-prolonging therapy is available or wished to be pursued by a patient or family member.
+Hospice services work with physicians and family to make the patient as comfortable as possible by relieving pain and other symptoms as needed, usually in the home or home-like setting preferred by the patient.

 Is Hospice the Same as Supportive Palliative Care?

 Supportive palliative care (SPC) and hospice are related and often thought of as two different branches of palliative care, but they are not the same.
 Both services rely on multidisciplinary teams with special expertise in symptom management, formulating prognosis and planning for whatever the future holds.

 SPC is provided in a variety of settings, most commonly in the hospital or clinic, while more than 90 percent of hospice care is provided outside the hospital, most commonly at home.
 Any patient facing a serious, life-limiting illness may be seen by SPC specialists with a goal of improving the patient’s symptoms and improving care planning for the future.
 Patients seen by SPC specialists may pursue treatments in an attempt at achieving cure or improvement of their disease.
 Early SPC services are associated with improved survival and quality of life.

 In most cases, patients must forgo curative treatment to enroll in hospice.
 Hospice professionals accept that death will happen, but they do not try to hasten death.
 Instead, they focus on treating the patient’s total pain.
 In addition, hospice teams work to support the family both before and after death.